anthology-inc/student-api-samples/README.md

 # Introduction
-This repository includes a set of CampusNexus integration samples to help get started integration with CampusNexus APIs.
+This repository includes a set of CampusNexus integration samples to help you start working with the CampusNexus APIs.

 ## DotNetEventHandlers
 For those who prefer semicolons and curly brackets over the drag & drop visual experience provided by CampusNexus Workflow, DotNetEventHandlers is a sample .NET class library that introduces how to create event handlers in C#.
 For this example, we create two event handlers against the Task entity: